franjuan/vatuta/docs/sources/jira.md

 ## Decision

-1. **Single-pass extraction**
 - Fetches issues using JQL (Jira Query Language) with pagination.
+- **Deferred Validation**: Connection and credentials are validated only when `collect_documents_and_chunks` is called, not on instantiation.
+This enables offline instantiation for cache-only workflows.
 - Processes issues immediately into Documents and Chunks.

-2. **Document model**
+1. **Document model**
     - Each Jira Issue maps to one `DocumentUnit`.
     - `uri` links to the issue browse URL.
     - Metadata includes `key`, `project`, `status`, `priority`, `issuetype`, and `assignee`.